bob6664569/quickthumb-slug/README.md

 ## Usage

-### qt.static(path, options)
+### qt.static(options)

 Middleware to replace `express.static()` or `connect.static()`.

-`path` is the base directory where images are located.

 `options` is an object to specify customizations.
 It currently has the following options:

+* `baseDir` is the original directory where source images are located.
+* `cacheDir` The directory where generated images will be created.
+If not supplied, images will be created in `[baseDir]/.cache/`
 * `sizes` Object containing configurations for image outputs, **properties are the slugs that will be used in filenames**
     * `width` Width of resized image
     * `height` Height of resized image
     * `type` The type of imagemagick conversion to take place.
 There are currently only two options:
         * `crop` (default) Crops and zooms images to the exact size specified.
 Proxy to *imagemagick.crop*.
         * `resize` Resizes an image to fit within the specified dimensions, but actual dimensions may not be exactly as specified.
 Proxy to *imagemagick.resize*.
-* `cacheDir` The directory where generated images will be created.
-If not supplied, images will be created in `[path]/.cache/`
 * `quality` The quality to use when resizing the image.
 Values should be between 0 (worst quality) and 1 (best quality)

 Resizing of images is directed by the image name.
 This is in the format `[filename-without-ext]-[slug][original-ext]`.
 E.g. `red-square.gif`